Fluid in Tractor Tires- Yes or No?

 Today’s question is from Glenn in Florida.

 He wants to know about filling tractor tires with fluid.
-His local dealership salesman told him they didn’t recommend putting fluid in the tires because it would ruin the wheel bearings, and that wheel weights were a better choice.
+His local dealership salesman told him they didn’t recommend putting fluid in the tires.
+He said it would ruin the wheel bearings, and that wheel weights were a better choice.
 WHAT?
 What’s going on here?

 Now, Glenn had spoken to other dealers, and they said that using fluid is fine.